 A Deba is a perfect hybrid between a cleaver and a chef's knife.

-Usually, these blades will be thick, single-beveled, powerhouse knives.
-But a unique characteristic about them is their size: Most of these knives are between 4-6″ blade length.
+Usually, these blades will be thickest of all the Japanese knives.
+But a unique characteristic about the deba knife is it’s size: Most of these knives are between 4-6″ blade length.
 Though it’s not unheard of for a sushi chef to have a larger version (upwards of 12″ blade at the most).
-The thickness and single-beveled edge make for an easy cut when separating the meat from the bone.
+The thickness and single-beveled edge make for an easy cut when filleting fish.

-The average price for a knife like this ranges from $150-$400.
+The average price for deba knives ranges from $150-$400.
 For artisan versions, the range goes from $1,000- $3,000!
 That’s another reason why I recommend only investing in one of these if you are a serious sushi chef.

 Sharpening and maintaining a Deba